cehr123/DiFaRL/README.md

 # DiFaRL

 Welcome to the official DiFaRL repository!
-Use these instructions to generate the results from 5.
+Use these instructions to generate the results from figure 5.

 ## Blood Pressure Simulator